Crazy Gang (football): History

-Although the club had been known for its players' oftentimes outlandish behaviour since the early 1980s, the team became more widely recognised for it following their promotion to the First Division in 1986.
-Practical jokes and initiations for new players were commonplace; these ranged from players being stripped and forced to walk home naked to belongings being set on fire to players being tied to the roof of a car at the training ground and driven at high speeds along the A3 among a multitude of others, with long-serving midfielder Vinnie Jones saying "you either grew a backbone quickly or dissolved as a man", in reference to the club's boisterous culture.
-As the now top-flight team received more attention for their antics from the media, they also became subject to criticism from many pundits and fellow players, who accused the team of taking a "simplified, overly aggressive, and intimidating" approach to football in comparison to the other teams in the league.
-This newfound scrutiny created a close bond and tenacious camaraderie among the players, who adopted an "us vs them" mentality on the field as more and more opposing teams feared the side and their reputation.
-Players such as Vinnie Jones and John Fashanu were often accused of showing little regard for their opponents and deliberately making dangerous, risky tackles.
-Both received significant attention after both Gary Stevens and Gary Mabbutt of Tottenham Hotspur were injured in separate incidents following challenges from Jones and Fashanu respectively; Stevens never fully recovered from the injuries suffered as a result of Jones' tackle and retired four years later.
+Although the club had been known for its players' often outlandish behaviour since the early 1980s, the team became more widely recognised for it following their promotion to the First Division in 1986.
+Practical jokes and initiations for new players were commonplace.
+These ranged from players being stripped and forced to walk home naked to belongings being set on fire to players being tied to the roof of a car at the training ground and driven at high speeds along the A3, with long-serving midfielder Vinnie Jones saying "you either grew a backbone quickly or dissolved as a man".
+As the now top-flight team received more attention for their antics from the media, they also became subject to constant criticism from many pundits and fellow players, who accused the team of a simplistic, overly aggressive and intimidating approach to football in comparison to the other teams in the league.
+This newfound scrutiny created a close bond and tenacious camaraderie among the players, who adopted an "us vs them" mentality on the field.
+Players such as Vinnie Jones and John Fashanu were often accused of showing little regard for their opponent's safety and deliberately making dangerous, risky tackles.
+They received significant attention after Gary Stevens and Gary Mabbutt of Tottenham Hotspur were badly injured in separate incidents following challenges from Jones and Fashanu respectively.
+Stevens never fully recovered and retired from the sport four years later.

-As the team saw a sustained degree of success in the First Division, their most famous moment came in 1988, when they upset league champions Liverpool to win the FA Cup.
+As the team saw success in the First Division, their most famous moment came in 1988, when they upset league champions Liverpool to win the FA Cup.
 The "Crazy Gang" nickname was coined at the final whistle, when BBC commentator John Motson declared that "The Crazy Gang have beaten the Culture Club".
 The name then caught on nationally, frequently appearing in newspaper reports, and was often used in TV and radio coverage of the club.
 The team finished seventh in the league that season, having finished sixth a year earlier on their debut in the top flight.